 Remember the old saying "physician, heal thy self".
 It means that before a doctor works on others, they should get their own life and health together.
 The same thing applies to working on your business.
 You are going to be the 'main mover and shaker' in your business so, just like playing a musical instrument, your business is only going to be as good as you are.
+Advancing your personal development is a key factor.
 Yellow Belt

 In 12Faces, we expect that you will primarily be working on your business as that is our main focus.